bjma/hackclub/README.md

 TODO:
 * <s>Add *more* content to homepage</s>
-* Link navigation bar to workshops, presentations, etc.
+* <s>Link navigation bar to workshops, presentations, etc.</s>
-* <strike>Figure out how external CSS and JavaScript files work on GitHub.
-Lol.</strike>
+* <s>Figure out how external CSS and JavaScript files work on GitHub.
+Lol.</s>
 * <s>Add more content to About Us page</s>
 * <s>Add team page on About Us page</s>
-* Implement registration page and possibly events page (?)
+* <s>Implement registration page and possibly events page (?)</s>
-* Learn PHP to add functionality (will do at the very end, tentative actually)
 * Add footer.
 Will add at end too.
-* Add events page
-* Add form on registration page
+* Add HTML&CSS and Java tutorials

 <!-- WHY
       ARE
         YOU
           HERE-->
+Future implementations:
+* Learn PHP to add functionality (will do at the very end, tentative actually)
+* Add more tutorials for other languages